Laughing Matters: Introducing Laughing-Face Generation using Diffusion Models: Results

 As shown in Table~\ref{tab:res_retrain}, models that are pre-trained on speech struggle to generate satisfactory results, especially in terms of the Laughter Classifier metric.
 This highlights the need for re-training the models on laughter.
 Consequently, we also compare our method against re-trained models, adhering to the recommended parameters from their respective papers.
 Despite the improvements achieved by re-training, our approach consistently outperforms other methods in terms of visual quality and laughter accuracy.
 We primarily attribute our model's performance to our 3D architecture, which, unlike other frame-based methods, enables longer audio context.
 This is essential since laughter exhibits a lower correlation between acoustic and visual cues compared to speech.
 Other significant improvements stem from the choice of an audio encoder specifically tailored for laughter and the training improvements employed to compensate for limited training data, as discussed in Section \ref{sec:abla}.

 We further validate our model's superior performance through a Mean Opinion Score (MOS) test.
 Participants are shown an average of 23 randomly selected videos, featuring a blend of ground truth, our model, Diffused Heads~\cite{stypulkowskiDiffusedHeadsDiffusion2023}, MakeItTalk~\cite{zhou2020makelttalk}, and EAMM~\cite{jiEAMMOneShotEmotional2022}.
 Participants watch the videos sequentially and rate them on a scale of 1 to 5, where 1 indicates the video appears clearly artificial, and 5 suggests it is highly realistic and indistinguishable from genuine laughter.
 We collect a total of 72 responses that we detail in the supplementary material.
 Even though the performance difference is minimal in the laughter metric, it is significant in terms of user preference, where temporal smoothness and natural expressions are crucial factors.
 It is worth highlighting that even ground truth videos score relatively low, which is likely due to the difficulties in assessing whether a laughter video is realistic and well synchronized with its corresponding audio.
-This discriminative task is indeed challenging, even for humans.
+This discriminative task is indeed challenging, even for humans, as evidenced by the videos shown on the project page.

 Additionally, we compare two variants of our approach as two different models in the user study: with and without head rotations.
 This is achieved by taking the original video and eliminating the head rotation using the model from \cite{DrobyshevCKILZ22}.
 We evaluate both models on videos taken from the MAHNOB~\cite{petridis2013mahnob} test set.
 The results, shown in Table~\ref{tab:mos_rot}, show that removing head rotation severely deteriorates performance, highlighting the importance of correctly modelling the speaker's head movements when generating laughter videos.